chamot1111/YahourtCartonBox/UserDetection.md

 	});
 ```

 Now we just have to write the isLightPresent function.
-Param pixels is a 1D array, where each pixel take 4 indexes: R, G, B , A. Each value is between 0 - 255.
+The parameter *pixels* is a 1D array, where each pixel take 4 indexes: R, G, B , A. Each value is between 0 - 255.

 ```
 <<isLightPresent>> =